-Proposal 1-FOR the election of all eight nominees for director.

-Proposal 2-FOR the non-binding resolution to approve the compensation of the Company's named executive officers.

-Proposal 3-FOR the ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2022.
+- Proposal 1-FOR the election of all eight nominees for director. - Proposal 2-FOR the non-binding resolution to approve the compensation of the Company's named executive officers. - Proposal 3-for the approval, on an advisory basis, of the frequency of future stockholder advisory votes on the compensation of the Company's named executive officers every 1 YEAR. - Proposal 4-FOR the ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2023.